 Upon completion of this subject, the student should be able to:

-- Explain key concepts relating to stress and its relationship with health/wellbeing
+- Explain key concepts relating to stress and psychological well-being.

 No eligibility requirements

-Throughout the subject, there is a focus on learning to adopt healthy thoughts and behaviours as part of a self-care approach and employing the scientist-practitioner model to critically evaluate claims made about stress management.
-In each weekly online module, content is presented via text, images, videos, and audio recordings.
-Readings will focus on research findings which provide an evidence base for the approaches discussed in the subject.
-In practical activities, you will apply the stress management techniques discussed in the subject content, and reflect on your experience.
+Throughout the subject, there is a focus on learning to adopt healthy thoughts and behaviours as part of a self-care approach, and developing skills in applying the scientist-practitioner model to reflect on claims regarding approaches to managing stress and enhancing well-being.
+In each weekly online module, content is presented via text, images, videos, and audio recordings, along with interactive online learning activities.
+Readings focus on research articles and reports which provide an evidence base for the approaches discussed in the subject.
+There are multiple opportunities for both structured and informal interactions with your teacher and peers throughout the semester, in both synchronous and asynchronous modes.
+In practical activities and assessments, you will discuss, apply, and reflect on the techniques discussed in the subject content.

 Check the learning management system (LMS) of your university for textbook details.